cherfia/jotenberg/README.md

 Before attempting to use `Jotenberg`, be sure you install [Docker](https://www.docker.com/) if you have not already done so.

-After that, you can start a default Docker container of [Gotenberg](https://gotenberg.dev/) as follows:
+Once the docker Daemon is up and running, you can start a default Docker container of [Gotenberg](https://gotenberg.dev/) as follows:

 ```bash
 docker run --rm -p 8090:8090 gotenberg/gotenberg:7 gotenberg --api-port=8090
 ```

+After that, you need to download the latest `Jotenberg` JAR library from the GitHub [Releases](https://github.com/cherfia/jotenberg/releases) page and add it to your Java project `classpath`.

 ## Get Started